-The Dingbats are derived from a well-established set of glyphs, the ITC Zapf Dingbats series 100, which constitutes the industry standard "Zapf Dingbat" font currently available in most laser printers.
+Most of the characters in the Dingbats block are derived from a well-established set of glyphs, the ITC Zapf Dingbats series 100, which constitutes the industry standard "Zapf Dingbat" font currently available in most laser printers.
 Other series of dingbat glyphs also exist, but are not encoded in the Unicode Standard because they are not widely implemented in existing hardware and software as character-encoded fonts.
 The order of the Dingbats block basically follows the PostScript encoding.

-Unifications.
+Unifications and Additions.
 Where a dingbat from the ITC Zapf Dingbats series 100 could be unified with a generic symbol widely used in other contexts, only the generic symbol was encoded.
-This accounts for the encoding gaps in the Dingbats block.
 Examples of such unifications include card suits, BLACK STAR, BLACK TELEPHONE, and BLACK RIGHT-POINTING INDEX (see the Miscellaneous Symbols block); BLACK CIRCLE and BLACK SQUARE (see the Geometric Shapes block); white encircled numbers 1 to 10 (see the Enclosed Alphanumerics block); and several generic arrows (see the Arrows block).
 Those four entries appear elsewhere in this chapter.
+Other dingbat-like characters, primarily from the core emoji sets, are encoded in the gaps that resulted from this unification.